jundalisay/superb/content/en/research/constitutions/eu/protocols/part-23.md

+---
-23. PROTOCOL ON PERMANENT STRUCTURED COOPERATION ESTABLISHED BY ARTICLE I-41(6) AND ARTICLE III-312 OF THE CONSTITUTION
+title: "PROTOCOL ON PERMANENT STRUCTURED COOPERATION ESTABLISHED BY ARTICLE I-41(6) AND ARTICLE III-312 OF THE CONSTITUTION "
+heading: "Part 23"
+date: 2021-11-20
+image: "/flags/eu.png"
+description: ""
+icon: /flags/eu.png
+---

 <!-- THE HIGH CONTRACTING PARTIES,
 HAVING REGARD TO Article I‑41(6) and Article 3‑312 of the Constitution,